gamemann/GitHub-Follow-Bot/README.md

 I also wouldn't support empty profiles made just for the purpose of mass following.

 ## USE AT YOUR OWN RISK
 Even though it appears GitHub doesn't mind users massive following others (which I again, support), this is still considered a spam tactic.
 Therefore, please use this tool at your own risk.
 I'm not even going to be using it myself because I do enjoy manually following users.
+I made this project to learn more about Python.

 ## Description
 This is a GitHub Follower Bot made inside of a Django application.
 Management of the bot is done inside of Django's default admin center.
 The bot itself runs in the background of the Django application.